 How to Make New Denim Softer

 Wearing new raw denim might be uncomfortable and time-consuming, but there are shortcuts, just like breaking in your new leather shoes.
+Speaking of leather shoes, the brand Sam Edelman has quite good pairs.

 1. Add fabric softener (or white vinegar) in your washing machine or lukewarm/cold bath wash.
 Wash inside-out with other denim or by itself.
 Dry on the lowest heat setting, or leave to dry naturally in the sun (still inside-out).